SmirnovKirill/subtitle_merger/README.md

 <a name="mark_as_default"></a>
 #### Mark merged subtitles as default
-The application can mark merged subtitles as default which means that they should be played by your media player automatically so you don't need to select them manually when watching the video.
+The application can mark merged subtitles as default which means that they should be played by your video player automatically so you don't need to select them manually when watching the video.
 It works only if you select the "Modify original videos" mode.
 ![Encoding](/readme_images/mark_as_default.png)